To fix clogged drains, snakes (also known as augers or plumber’s snakes) are a useful and budget-friendly tool.

 3. But you need to be about 6 inches from the pipe opening.
 Once I meet some resistance, I’ll tighten up the thumbscrew.
 Now, I’ll spin the auger bit, and it’ll drill through the blockage.
 To do this, I’ll hold the handle while pushing forward.

 4. Now, hold at the end and loosen the nut, pull out the drain snake more, tighten the nut again and repeat the process to drill through more of the drain blockage.

-When it comes to drain clogs of all types, a drain snake would be an ideal solution rather paying for the services of a plumber.
+When it comes to drain clogs of all types, a drain snake would be an ideal solution rather than paying for a plumber’s services be.

-And although there are a variety of drain snakes out there, not all of them are suitable for your type of drain clog.
+And although there are various drain snakes out there, not all of them are suitable for your type of drain clog.

 So, it is recommended you that you access your kind of drain clog to determine the suitable drain snake for you.

-Always go for drain snake that fits into your drain pipes.
-Oversize drain snakes will not do a good job or even worse will end up damaging your pipes.
+Always go for a drain snake that fits into your drain pipes.
+Oversize drain snakes will not do a good job or, even worse, will end up damaging your pipes.